lkwee/llm_bookrecommendation/README.md

 <br>
 **Setting up the Environment**
 <br> The tutorial from freeCodeCamp.org is using Pycharm but this project is created using Conda environment with libraries in requirements.txt.
-It is also necessary to obtain API keys from HuggingFace (free) and OpenAI (for a small fee) in order to run the vector search model.
+It is also necessary to obtain API keys from HuggingFace (free) and OpenAI (for a small fee) in order to run the vector search model, and then save them into the .env file.
 <br>
 <br>
 **Exploratory Data Analysis**